DSharpPlus/DSharpPlus/CONTRIBUTING.md

 * `Fixed.`
 * `Oops.`

-# Code style
+## C# code style

 We use [Microsoft C# Coding Conventions](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions) throughout the repository, with a series of exceptions:

 * Preference of `this`.
-While this one is not required, it's ill-advised to remove the existing instances thereof.
 * In the same vein, we prefer you not use underscores for private fields in conjunction to using `this`.
-It is, again, ill-advised to go out of your way to change existing code.
+It is, ill-advised to go out of your way to change existing code.
 * Do not use `var`.
 Always specify the type name.
 * Do not use `ConfigureAwait(false)`.
 Other ConfigureAwait overloads may be warranted.
 * Use the LINQ methods as opposed to the keyword constructs.